logu/webpack-sample-project/README.md

 project loads PNG with less than 50K embedded in the CSS.
 Otherwise a hashed image is generated and a link to it is used instead.
 For testing this one should either comment the `publicPath` setting or symlinking dist/assets to dist/ (`cd dist && ln -s . assets`);
+- Great flexibility for pre and post processing with more control over vendor libraries.
+In this project a custom loader was used to instruct Knockout.js how to check for jQuery availability;
 - TODO: compile a list of more differences after I finish my research